Joaov41/URLSUM/README.md

 # URLSum 5.0

-A powerful cross-platform SwiftUI application for iOS and macOS that extracts, summarizes, and provides interactive Q&A for web content using AI.
+A lightweight cross-platform SwiftUI application for IpadOS and macOS that extracts, summarizes, and provides interactive Q&A for web content using Gemini or Apple's models ( local and cloud)

-## Features
+# Features

-### 🌐 Web Content Processing
+### Web Content Processing
 - **Universal Web Loading**: Load and display any web page in an integrated WebView
 - **Smart Content Extraction**: Automatically extract meaningful content from web pages
 - **Reddit Integration**: Special handling for Reddit posts with full comment extraction including nested threads

-### 🤖 AI-Powered Summarization
+### AI-Powered Summarization
 - **Google Gemini Integration**: Powered by Google's Gemini 2.5 Flash model for fast, accurate summaries
+- **Option to use Apple local foundation model and also Apple's cloud model through the use of the SHortcuts app, since that cloud model is not available on the SDK
 - **Context-Aware Summaries**: Different summarization approaches for Reddit vs. general web content
 - **Interactive Q&A**: Ask questions about loaded content and get AI-powered answers

-### 🎙️ Text-to-Speech (TTS)
+### Text-to-Speech (TTS)
 - **Dual TTS Support**:
   - OpenAI TTS API for high-quality voice synthesis
   - System voices including premium iOS voices (Ava, Zoe, etc.)